Azure/autorest.typescript/packages/typespec-ts/test/integration/generated/models/usage/README.md

-# ModelsUsage REST client library for JavaScript
+# TypeModelUsage REST client library for JavaScript

 Illustrates usage of Record in different places(Operation parameters, return type or both).